ASSOCIATE ARTISTS

 COPRODUCTIONS: Pavillon-ADC Genève, Arsenic-Centre d'art scénique contemporain Lausanne, Atelier de Paris/CDCN, CCN2 Grenoble, center chorégraphique national de Caen en Normandie dans le cadre du dispositif Accueil-studio/ministère de la Culture, DR by Van Cleef & Arpels

-RESIDENCIES: Montpellier Danse as part of the residency at Agora, cité internationale de la danse, with the support of the BNP Paribas Foundation.
+RESIDENCIES: Montpellier Danse as part of the residency program at the Agora, Cité Internationale de la Danse, with support from the BNP Paribas Foundation.

-Ruth Childs is an associate artist of the CCN DE GRENOBLE, as part of the program supported by the French Ministry of Culture and Communication (2023-2024).
+Ruth Childs is an artist-in-residence at the CCN DE GRENOBLE, as part of a program supported by the French Ministry of Culture and Communication (2023–2024).

-The Scarlett's/Ruth Childs company is a beneficiary of the joint support agreement between the City of Geneva/Canton of Geneva/Pro Helvetia (2024-2026).
+The Scarlett’s/Ruth Childs Company benefits from a joint support agreement between the City of Geneva, the Canton of Geneva, and Pro Helvetia (2024–2026).

 PHOTO : © Marie Magnin